 - Log into your Binance account

-- Enter the Amount: Specify the amount of BETH you wish to wrap into wBETH.
+- Enter the Amount: Enter the amount of BETH you wish to wrap into wBETH, or choose MAX.

-- Confirm your Transaction: Review your details and click ‘Confirm’ to complete the process.
+- Wrap: Review your details and click ‘Wrap’ to complete the process.
 You’ll receive your wBETH shortly after the transaction gets approved.

 How to Redeem Staked ETH on Binance